 Recommended Tips for Your Home:

-The short and long term effects of poor air quality can be dangerous, uncomfortable and costly.
-The best approach is to be proactive and begin cleaning your air quality before you notice symptoms.5
+The short and long-term effects of poor air quality can be dangerous, uncomfortable, and costly.
+The best approach is to be proactive and begin improving your air quality before you notice symptoms.

 Here are our top 3 tips for improving the air quality in your home:

-- Ensure your home has adequate ventilation: There are multiple actionable things you can do to improve your home’s ventilation the most important being changing the air filter in your HVAC systems frequently.
+1. Ensure your home has adequate ventilation: There are multiple actionable things you can do to improve your home’s ventilation.
+The most important is changing the air filter in your HVAC system frequently.
 Bringing as much fresh air into your home and turning on kitchen and bathroom fans also aids in home ventilation.

-- Schedule regular duct cleaning: As a general rule your ducts should be cleaned every 1-2 years but it never hurts to check your ducts for any blockages.
-Dirt and dust restrict air flow so it’s important to watch out for any warning signs of blockage.
+2. Schedule regular duct cleaning: As a general rule, your ducts should be cleaned every 1-2 years, but it never hurts to check your ducts for any blockages.
+Dirt and dust restrict airflow, so it's important to watch out for any warning signs of blockage.
 Some common warning signs are noises in the ductwork and inconsistent airflow room to room.

-- Install an air filtration system: At 1 Click Heating and Cooling we specialize in the HEPA filtration system.
-The HEPA(High-Efficiency Particulate Air Filtration System) is a step up from your standard one-inch filter.
+3. Install an air filtration system: At 1 Click Heating and Cooling, we specialize in the HEPA filtration system.
+The HEPA (High-Efficiency Particulate Air Filtration System) is a step up from your standard one-inch filter.
 It provides powerful filtration and is capable of removing nearly all contaminants in your household, including some of the smallest particles and bacteria.

 If you are looking to improve your home’s air quality, we are here to help!
-Our team of professional technicians will be happy to provide you with an air filtration system that works with your home’s HVAC equipment.
-You can rest assured our technicians will walk you through the set up process so you know exactly that’s going on and how it will improve your air.
+Our team of professional technicians will be happy to provide you with an air filtration system that works with your home's HVAC equipment.
+You can rest assured that our technicians will walk you through the setup process so you know exactly what's going on and how it will improve your air.

 (1) (n.d).
 What are the trends in indoor air quality and their effects on human health.
 Environmental Protection Agency. https://www.epa.gov/report-environment/indoor-air-quality#note2.